 Read Wiley's Best Practice Guidelines on Publishing Ethics.

-Wiley is committed to ensuring integrity in the peer review process.
-Accordingly, we expect all peer reviewers to comply with COPE’s Ethical Guidelines for Peer Reviewers , including respecting the confidentiality of peer review and not revealing any details of a manuscript or communications related to it, during or after the peer review process, beyond those that are released by the journal.
-For journals with single-, double- or triple-blind review models, this confidentiality obligation extends to the review and all communications regarding the review.
+Wiley is a member of COPE and is committed to supporting reviewers, authors and editors in ensuring integrity across all aspects of the publishing process.
+COPE's Core Practices are at the center of our publication workflows and inform our work in protecting confidentiality throughout peer review.
+Accordingly, we expect all peer reviewers to respect the confidentiality of peer review and not reveal any details of a manuscript or communications related to it, during or after the peer review process, beyond those that are released by the journal.
+For journals with single-, double- or triple-anonymized review models, this confidentiality obligation extends to the review and all communications regarding the review.

 We also require that authors respect the confidentiality of the peer review process, unless the journal has adopted an open review policy.
 Journals with open review policies will have this noted within their Author Guidelines.